 Stay tuned for my next article on lessons learned with lean transformation.

 Feature image: Regine Tholen via Unsplash.

-Rebecca Snelling coaches people, teams and organizations on leadership and Lean Transformation with an emphasis on advancing culture.
+Rebecca Snelling, owner of RS Consulting, coaches people, teams and organizations on leadership and Lean Transformation with an emphasis on advancing culture.
 She started in the construction industry in 1996 and began coaching companies and teams in 2006 with a focus on applying Lean principles in various organizations and project types.
 She works with owners, architects, contractors, engineers and trade partners, as well as full project delivery teams.
 She coaches leaders at all levels to integrate lean thinking into their organization and develops Lean Coaches to effectively facilitate, train and coach others implementing lean practices and behaviors.

 She has been actively involved in the Lean Construction Institute (LCI) since 2008 and is a contributing author of both LCI books: Transforming Design and Construction, a Framework for Change, and Target Value Delivery: Practitioner Guidebook to Implementation.
 Rebecca is the Chair of the LCI Board of Directors and sits on the Board for the Center for Innovation in the Design and Construction Industry (CIDCI).